International Laser Display Association: History

 ILDA was founded on August 16, 1986, at their first organizational meeting in Lake Tahoe.
 Those founding members who are still active as of 2006 are Tom Harman of LaserNet, Jim Martin of Peachtree Lase, Walt Meador of Laser Rentals, Inc., Todd Rogers of Beamin' Lasers, and Tim Walsh of Laser Spectacles.
 Originally, the meeting was labeled a gathering of Laser Entertainment Professionals.
 The first topics that were covered at the meeting included ethical business standards, quality shows, insurance, standardization, market overview, and mission statement.
-The first officers were Ron Goldstein as President, Walt Meador as Secretary, and Tim Walsh as Treasurer.
+The first officers were Ron Goldstein as president, Walt Meador as Secretary, and Tim Walsh as Treasurer.
 At the end of the meeting, each company was able to show off their own laser light creations.
 The most memorable display was when Laser Media and Image Engineering performed their collaboration to prove that cooperation between laser light companies was possible.

 In April 2006, the ILDA lobbied for the rights to sell lasers for informational display or entertainment.
 This requires persuading the FDA Center for Devices and Radiological Health (CDRH) to update the administrative process and ensure laser light shows and displays are safer for the public.

 Image transfer format

 The International Laser Display Association developed an image format suitable for interchanging image data between laser controllers and laser fixtures.
 The information may also be stored as frames, which can then be stored on a computer or other controlling device.
 Companies in charge of the technical committee of ILDA are LaserMedia, Image Engineering, Foresight, and Laser Dream.

-Since ILDA's inception in the early 1990s, profit for large laser display companies, which developed the art form from existing technology, have plummeted.
-This may be because the technology has become more widespread and affordable.